AvadoDServer/avado-docs/content/getting-started/remote-connect.md

 ### iOS instructions

-See Andriod instructions above it works the exact same way!
+See Android instructions above it works the exact same way!

-TODO : if you want to add instructions and screenshots - [apply for an account](https://wiki.ava.do/register) on the wiki and start editing !
+TODO : if you want to add instructions and screenshots click the edit button above.

 ## Step 5 : enable client access on the AVADO